dataopskenn/pbi-report-samples/regional_sales_performance/README.md

 # E-commerce Sales Data Analysis

 ## Project Overview
 The objective of this project is to perform a comprehensive analysis of the sales data for [Company Name], an e-commerce company.
 The analysis will focus on comparing the "Percentage Gross Margin GM(%)" for the current year and the "Percentage Change in Net Sales" for the previous year against the "Sales" for the current year in USD.
-The analysis will be conducted across five distinct clusters: "All Clusters at the same time," "GM(%) Levels," "GM(%) Above/Below 0," "PY(%) Above/Below 0," as well as across different continents.
+The analysis will be conducted across five distinct clusters: "All Clusters at the same time", "GM(%) Levels", "GM(%) Above/Below 0", "PY(%) Above/Below 0" as well as across different continents.

 ## Framework Selection
 For the successful execution of this project, we will employ the PACE framework (Plan, Analyze, Construct, Execute).
 This framework provides a systematic approach to guide us through the various stages of the analysis process, ensuring efficient and effective results.